For this project you will need:

 The Puff Heart Flower:

-Tutorial can be found here, pattern link is in the description box below the video.
-You will need Worsted weight yarn 4ply US 10 ply AU also a 4.5mm/ G hook
+Patterns and tutorials can be found here, You will need Worsted weight yarn 4ply US 10 ply AU also a 4.5mm/ G hook

 Flower Granny Square:

 You will need to make 18 squares.
-Tutorial can be found here, pattern link is in the description box below the video.
+Pattern and tutorials can be found here.
 You will need Worsted weight yarn 4ply US 10 ply AU also a 5mm / H hook

 First off make your Puff Flower Heart and 18 Flower Grannies, then lets begin turning it into a baby blanket.